 A report on the findings, with proposals for removing, reducing, or mitigating identified adverse effects resulting from the operation, and a programme for the implementation of remedial measures (if necessary) to be undertaken, shall be submitted to the Mineral Planning Authority no later than five working days from notification of the complaint to the operator, unless a later date is otherwise agreed in writing by the Mineral Planning Authority.
-If substantiated complaints relating to noise continue after remedial measures have been implemented in full, monitoring shall be undertaken at the request of the Mineral Planning Authority to verify whether the requirements of Conditions 32-34 are being met and the monitoring information shall be submitted to the Mineral Planning Authority within five working days.
+If substantiated complaints relating to noise continue after remedial measures have been implemented in full, monitoring shall be undertaken at the request of the Mineral Planning Authority within five working days.
 If monitoring shows the restrictions in Conditions 32-34 are not being met operations shall cease until such time as remedial measures are agreed in writing by the Mineral Planning